Pascal-So/StreamGraph/sgLanguage.md

 Grouping, or creating reusable functions, might be done by allowing the user to denote a subgraph by an identifier, such that the subgraph can be inserted in multiple places without duplicating the code for it.

 This could be realized as inserting a subgraph as a single node in to the main graph, which would mean, that edges can go to this node and away from this node.
 This, in turn, requires the subgraph to have input and output nodes.
-Already we can see that this is starting to look like the source code will have a main graph and some graphs that represent functions inside this main graph.
+Already we can see that this is starting to look like the source code will have a main graph and some graphs that represent functions to be used inside this main graph.

 Now that I'm thinking about it, if we already went that far, why not allow recursion?
 After all, the bottom case could be an empty stream, since there are no other conditional structures.
 There is only stream or no stream (and the contents of the stream of course).